getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 **Synchronization**

 When you apply any method, like [`add()`][getml.data.DataFrame.add], the changes will be automatically reflected in both the Engine and Python.
-Under the hood, the Python API sends a command to create a new column to the getML engine.
+Under the hood, the Python API sends a command to create a new column to the getML Engine.
 The moment the Engine is done, it informs the Python API and the latter triggers the [`refresh()`][getml.data.DataFrame.refresh] method to update the Python handler.

 **Saving**

 !!! warning
     DataFrames are **never saved automatically** and **never loaded automatically**.
-All unsaved changes to a [`DataFrame`][getml.data.DataFrame] will be lost when restarting the engine.
+All unsaved changes to a [`DataFrame`][getml.data.DataFrame] will be lost when restarting the Engine.

 To get a list of all your current data_frames, access the container via: